-CHALLENGE: In 2012 Eight O’Clock Coffee brand awareness and sales had experienced a steady decline due to very limited levels of equity advertising support for 15 years.
-When they turned to OCD, they had a limited advertising budget to employ, no creative assets and...
+CHALLENGE: Eight O’Clock Coffee brand awareness and sales had experienced a steady decline due to very limited levels of equity advertising support for 15 years.
+When they turned to OCD, they had a limited advertising budget to employ, no creative assets and most...

 CHALLENGE:OCD Media was tasked with growing the YMCA of Greater NY’s membership by 2,000 with a media budget of $50,000 at 23 locations scattered throughout NYC.
 At the time YMCA’s historical acquisition cost was $55.
 We needed to achieve an acquisition cost of $25 or...